-Contacting your doctor for medical guidance is a very important step towards dealing with a knee injury such as tendonitis, and it should be the first thing that you should do.
+Before you read any further, it is important to remember that contacting your doctor for medical guidance is a very important step towards dealing with a knee injury such as patellar tendonitis, and it should be the first thing that you should do.

-Causes of Jumpers Knee (Patellar Tendonitis)
+What Are the Causes of Jumpers Knee (Patellar Tendonitis)?

-The following factors could cause knee tendinitis:
+The following factors could cause patellar tendinitis: